RickRedSix/twitter-webhook-boilerplate-python/README.md

     heroku create
     ```

 2. Run locally.
-(This won't do recieve the events as you'll have to configure the webhook URL above as the Heroku URL)
+(This won't do receive the events as you'll have to configure the webhook URL above as the Heroku URL)

     ```bash
     heroku local